HoangDung1220/privy-name/README.md

 # Default RPC: http://127.0.0.1:8545  | chainId: 31337
 ```

-3. Deploy `FHECounter` to the local node:
+3. Deploy `FHEPrivyName` to the local node:

 ```sh
 # still in packages/fhevm-hardhat-template